cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 Android Device Administrator is the legacy management system for Android devices.
 It is being deprecated and replaced by AOSP Device Management which is more secure and reliable.
 As Microsoft Teams Android devices has been using Android Device Administrator up until now, all Microsoft Teams Android devices has to undergo this migration to be able to continue to operate.

 ## What does this mean for me?
+We have destilled this down to the most important points for you:
-* **There are no changes to device functionality for the end-users** but it will improve device stability and availability.
+* **There are no changes to device functionality for the end-users** but it will improve the device stability and availability.
 * Depending on the configuration of your tenant, devices could get logged out if some migration steps are not completed. **To be sure your devices does not get logged out, please complete migration as soon as possible.**
 * RoomOS January 2025 / RoomOS 11.24 and newer software will not be available for Cisco devices running Microsoft Teams Rooms or Panels before it is approved by Microsoft.
 This is expected to happen in February.
 * Devices will not receive updates without customer interaction, see the section below.